torvalds/linux/Documentation/usb/mtouchusb.rst

 Driver Notes
 ============

-Installation is simple, you only need to add Linux Input, Linux USB, and the driver to the kernel.
+Installation is simple, you only need to add GNU/Linux Input, GNU/Linux USB, and the driver to the kernel.
 The driver can also be optionally built as a module.

-This driver appears to be one of possible 2 Linux USB Input Touchscreen drivers.
-Although 3M produces a binary only driver available for download, I persist in updating this driver since I would like to use the touchscreen for embedded apps using QTEmbedded, DirectFB, etc. So I feel the logical choice is to use Linux Input.
+This driver appears to be one of possible 2 GNU/Linux USB Input Touchscreen drivers.
+Although 3M produces a binary only driver available for download, I persist in updating this driver since I would like to use the touchscreen for embedded apps using QTEmbedded, DirectFB, etc. So I feel the logical choice is to use GNU/Linux Input.

 Currently there is no way to calibrate the device via this driver.
 Even if the device could be calibrated, the driver pulls to raw coordinate data from